UConn vs Saint Mary's (CA) Players to Watch - Second Round

 Top Players to Watch: UConn vs. Saint Mary's (CA) - Second Round

-When the UConn Huskies and Saint Mary's Gaels play in the second round of the NCAA tournament at MVP Arena on Sunday at 6:10 PM ET, Adama Sanogo and Logan Johnson will be two of the high-profile players to watch.
+When the UConn Huskies and Saint Mary's Gaels square off in the second round of the NCAA tournament at MVP Arena on Sunday at 6:10 PM ET, Adama Sanogo and Logan Johnson will be two of the most notable players to watch.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.